 This has caused a flurry of activity in the online finance communities, some of which I really didn’t understand.
 Following an earlier version of Kyith’s article, there was an inexplicable post in which labels were added to all the lines of performance except the top one, MoneyOwl.
 Is it because MoneyOwl isn’t really a robo so we cannot be compared?
-Which isn’t so far from the truth, as roboadvisers are investment only, VC-funded and robo as their core product with human advice in the frills.
-In comparison, we are a comprehensive advisory with a large team of dedicated human advisers – separate from licensed client service officers – all on the Certified Financial Planner programme, augmented by four robo tools, an NTUC social enterprise and a Providend associate company.
+This isn’t so far from the truth, as roboadvisers are investment only, VC-funded, and robo as their core product with human advice in the frills.
+In comparison, we are a comprehensive advisory with a large team of dedicated human advisers – separate from licensed client service officers – all on the Certified Financial Planner programme, augmented by four robo tools, an NTUC social enterprise, and a Providend associate company.
 But that is a topic for another day.
 There have since been other articles and posts by various roboadvisers and either their supporters or ex-clients, alternately justifying or lamenting performance.

 Kyith might be disappointed that the very thing he highlighted in his article – not to judge an adviser by a one-year performance – has been ignored.
 It reminds me of the iconic, semi-autobiographical book, “Liar’s Poker”, in which Michael Lewis tries to warn young graduates of the soul-destroying life of investment banking jobs, only to end up attracting more to the dark glamour of bond trading and becoming a staple reading for new recruits to that world.

 Don’t get me wrong.
 I am happy that Kyith and other MoneyOwl clients have had a great investing experience over the past year.
-I am also not surprised that it is so, because the Dimensional approach is evidence-based and Nobel-prize-financial-science supported: when a globally diversified portfolio is tilted towards the dimensions of value, small caps and profitability, you can expect higher, long-term expected return.
-But it is neither logical nor wise for any adviser, robo or not, to make a case out of recent short-term performance as the reason why one should invest with them.
+I am also not surprised that it is so because the Dimensional approach is evidence-based and Nobel-prize-financial-science supported: when a globally diversified portfolio is tilted towards the dimensions of value, small caps, and profitability, you can expect a higher long-term expected return.
+But it is neither logical nor wise for any adviser, robo or not, to make a case out of the recent short-term performance as the reason why one should invest with them.
 In fact, robos who have claimed to have had a good system to make the right bets in the past, but which are underperforming big time now, are probably regretting such claims now.
 This is because markets are, by definition, volatile in the short run.
 The premiums in Dimensional’s funds are also volatile in the short term.